slviajero/tinybasic/MANUAL.md

 STOP stops a program.
 There is no END in the core language set.

+STOP STOP ends the interpreter.

 ### REM

 Comment line start with the REM statement.
-As BASIC tokenizes the entire input, comments should be enclosed in comments.
+As BASIC tokenizes the entire input, comments should be enclosed in quotes.
 Example:

 10 REM "This is a comment"

+Alternatively

+10 REM This is a comment

+can also be used in BASIC > 1.3.

 ### LIST